-Therefore, in some French regions, people used to throw red rose petals from the rib vaults of churches, which was the symbol of the tongues of fire mentioned in the Acts of the Apostles.
+Therefore, in some French regions, people used to throw red rose petals from the rib vaults of churches.
+This symbolised the tongues of fire mentioned in the Acts of the Apostles.

 As the calves are born at the end of winter and slaughtered 3 or 4 months later, they often end up on French (and European) dinner plates for Pentecost Sunday.

-Pentecost Monday in France
+Pentecost Monday in France: a bank holiday?

 Pentecost Day is celebrated on the seventh Sunday after Easter.
 Therefore, because the date for Easter changes each year, so does that of Pentecost.
 Here are the dates for the coming years:

 - 2023: 28 May

 - 2024: 19 May

-- 2019: 9 June
+- 2025: 8 June